kingwinkie/nr2003_tester/README.md

 tester image

 You should now be able to search for values in the exe.
+You may see a " not responding " message on tester but it is making a REALLY big txt file (see out.rar) so for a old vb program it will finish

 If you input a range of -10000 in the first box and 10000 in the second it will find everything between those 2 values and output it to a csv file.